-If you’re looking for the best places in the world to snorkel, you’re in the right place!
-Navigate on our interactive map and see the best places for snorkeling and why they’re the best places.
-Enjoy!
+If you’re looking for the best snorkeling places in the world, you’re in the right place!

 These islands are the best place to go in Catalonia.
 The archipelago’s natural barrier makes for a perfect place to snorkel in almost any weather condition.